Spirel165/catvibers.github.io/README.md

     <img src="https://img.shields.io/github/license/catvibers/catvibers.github.io?style=for-the-badge">
   </a>
 </p>
-<p>Most of us are inexperienced coders.
+<p align="center">Most of us are inexperienced coders.
 As such, this will be a terrible website.</p